From BR Bullpen

-Before the 1952 season, he was sent from Farnham to the Philadelphia Athletics in an unknown transaction and was optioned to St. Hyacinthe in the Provincial League (1952) before spending 1953 with Williamsport in the Eastern League and Ottawa in the International League (IL).
+Before the 1952 season, he was sent from Farnham to the Philadelphia Athletics and was optioned to the St. Hyacinthe A'sin the Provincial League before spending 1953 with the Williamsport A's in the Eastern League and the Ottawa A's in the International League (IL).
 He began 1954 with Ottawa and was called up by the Athletics in August.
-He was the third African American to play with the Athletics and joined Bob Trice and Vic Power with them.
+He was the third African-American to play with the Athletics and joined Bob Trice and Vic Power with them.

 Joe Taylor makes The Show

 On December 5, 1957 he was traded by the Redlegs with Curt Flood to the St. Louis Cardinals for Marty Kutyna, Ted Wieand and Willard Schmidt.
-Optioned to Omaha of the American Association (AA), the Cardinals brought him up in 1957 and he was selected off waivers by the Baltimore Orioles from the Cardinals on July 25, 1958.
-He played for the Orioles where he played his final MLB game on July 21, 1959 at age 32.
+Optioned to Omaha of the American Association (AA), the Cardinals brought him up in 1958 and he was selected off waivers by the Baltimore Orioles from the Cardinals on July 25th.
+He played his final major league game for the Orioles on July 21, 1959 at age 32.

 In 1958, his best year in MLB, he had 28 hits, 13 runs, 7 doubles, 0 triples, 3 home runs, 12 RBI and 0 stolen bases at (.280/.336/.440) in 54 games.
 In 1960, his best year in the minors, he had 153 hits, 104 runs, 26 doubles, 7 triples, 30 home runs, 94 RBI and 7 stolen bases at (.291/~.369/.538) in 145 games.

 He had black hair and brown eyes, his ancestry was African-American and his principal hobby was sports.
-He died at age 67 at a VA Hospital in Pittsburgh, PA on March 18, 1993 and is buried at Greenwood Cemetery in Pittsburgh.
+He died at age 67 at a Veterans Administration Hospital in Pittsburgh on March 18, 1993 and is buried at Greenwood Cemetery.